AnthonyMc0525/flask-todo/README.md

 ## installation

-- use pip install for the dependencies inside of the setup.py
+- use pip install for the dependencies inside of the setup.py:
+  - pip install -e .

 ## Run the app